 Yangshuo Climbing Festival

-It takes place over a weekend (in October/November), and includes bouldering and other climbing competitions, climbing training, taster climbing opportunities, and other outdoor activities like a 20-km countryside running race, a mountain bike race, and camping.
+It takes place over a weekend (in August/September/October/November), and includes bouldering and other climbing competitions, climbing training, taster climbing opportunities, slack line, and other outdoor activities.

 Include Yangshuo Climbing in Your China Tour

-Book a Yangshuo tour with China Highlights.
-We can seamlessly include a half-day or a day of climbing in your itinerary, with professional climbing staff, equipment, and routes suited to your requirements, without you needing to book up with a climbing outfit or make arrangements yourself.
+We can seamlessly include a half-day or a day of climbing in your itinerary, with professional climbing staff, equipment, and routes suited to your requirements.
+If you're not sure what to do in Guilin and Yangshuoee below our most popular tour suggestions:

 - 3-Day Essence of Guilin Tour: most classic Li River & Yangshuo Tour